alanb128/landr-buddy/README.md

 # landr-buddy
-Easily upload a website and browse it with a public URL.
+Easily upload a website (such as one made with [Landr](https://getlandr.io/)) and browse it with a public URL.
 This project uses [balenaCloud](https://dashboard.balena-cloud.com/) which provides a zero-configuration secure public URL for each device.
 (The first 10 are free!)
 This is designed for a Raspberry Pi Zero 2 W or Pi4, but should also work on a Pi 3.

 ![buddy](https://raw.githubusercontent.com/alanb128/landr-buddy/main/photo.png)

 ## Installation